Every man and woman forms an opinion of someone at the first glance. It’s human nature.

 Our friend Peter Nguyen of TheEssentialMan.com is an expert at making sure his clients are dressing to impress.
-As a special treat for us, he’s jotted down some essential tips to help you improve your style selections.
+As a special treat for us, he’s jotted down some essential style tips to help you improve your selections: all things women will appreciate.

 Take it away, Peter!

 Over the last 10 years working in men’s style, I’ve heard it all.

 For example, here’s one of the most common things a guy will tell me: